Coko7/zevent-stats/README.md

-# 💚 zevent-stats
+# 💚 ZEvent Stats

 ![logo](./assets/logo-2025.png)

-Raw data stats for the various Zevent editions.
+Raw data stats for the various ZEvent editions.

-Zevent is an annual charity event in which many french streamers participate.
+ZEvent is an annual charity event in which many french streamers participate.

 More information about it can be found on [zevent.fr](https://zevent.fr).